 (a) fraudulent, falsified or counterfeit travel documents; and

 (b) travel documents of a person impersonating the rightful holder of the travel documents.

-(2) The documents referred to under sub regulation (1) shall be removed from circulation immediately and returned to the department of the State named as issuer or to the resident diplomatic mission of that State.
+(2) The documents referred to under sub regulation (1) shall be removed from circulation immediately and returned to the department Appropriate Authority of the State named as issuer or to the resident diplomatic mission of that State, except in cases where the competente Authority retain the documents for law enforcement purposes.

+(3)The Appropriate Authorities of the State named as issuer or the diplomatic mission of that State shall be notified of documents retained by the Competent Authority that seized the travel document.

+(4) The provisions referred to under sub regulation (1), (2) and (3) shall be applied at any point during a passenger’s journey, including at the point of departure (origin) and at transit/transfer points.

 56. Advance passenger information.

+(1) Aircraft operators operating in the territory of Uganda shall provide advance passenger information to appropriate national authorities in order to detect the departure from their territories or attempted entry into or transit through their territories by means of civil aircraft.

 The authority shall ensure that internationally recognized standards for the transmission of advance passenger information are adhered to.

 57. Identification and entry of crew and other aircraft operator personnel.